Our content may include links to products from our partners

 It reports a total of $19 Billion in loans funded to date and a member base of 275,000.[iii]
 These figures alone make SoFi a serious competitor to banks.
-SoFi continues to attract big investors as it has unveiled plans for a global expansion.
+SoFi continues to attract big investors as it has unveiled plans for global expansion.
 It has the distinction of being the first startup online lender to receive a triple-A rating from Moody’s in 2016.
-With credentials this impressive, SoFi positions itself as a very sound investment choice.
+With credentials, this impressive, SoFi positions itself as a very sound investment choice.

 SoFi manifests its identity as a social organization through the different benefits it offers to its members.
 The Unemployment Protection Program for example, helps in-between-job members by suspending their monthly loan payments in three month increments.
 The Career Advisor Group also provides career coaching to members and even assists members in career transitions and job search.